match4everyone/match4everything/README.md

 ### Adding new bundles

 When creating new bundles simply create a new *.js file, this will automatically create an equally named bundle (examples main, map, student).

-New bundles should be created sparingly in the src directory, their modules should be loaded from the sub-directories.
-A template should only ever load one bundle with the base template loading the main bundle.
+New bundles should be created as needed in the src directory, and load their modules from the sub-directories.

+A Django-template should only load one bundle.
+The base template will always automatically take care of loading the main bundle.
+(Bootstrap and CSS)

 #### Permissions